Nutrience Dog Food: An Honest Expert Assessment

 Pet Nutritionist Approved?

-- Use of whole proteins as the first ingredient in all their diets.
+- Whole animal protein as the first ingredient across all lines

-- Public availability of complete nutrient breakdowns (full panel, not just guaranteed analysis).
+- Publish a full nutrient panel, not just guaranteed analysis

 Andrea Geiger is a certified companion animal nutritionist with a master’s degree in Veterinary Toxicology and Nutrition.
 With over five years of experience in product development and consulting, Andrea specializes in creating science-based nutrition plans and formulating recipes that prioritize pet health, ensuring optimal nutrition for dogs and cats alike.